 M.J.
-Murdock Charitable Trust Innovation & Design Center
+Murdock Charitable Trust Innovation & Design Center - aka the Maker Space

 La Salle students learn by building, constructing, and creating things in the school’s M.J.
 Murdock Charitable Trust Innovation & Design Center, located next to the Hamersly Library.
 Funded in part with a grant from the M.J.
-Murdock Charitable Trust, the center -- often referred to as a "makerspace" -- is filled with 3-D printers, laser cutters, computer-driven routers, jewelry making tools, sewing machines, woodworking equipment, a large-format printer, and electronics equipment.
+Murdock Charitable Trust, the center -- often referred to as a "maker space" -- is filled with 3-D printers, laser cutters, computer-driven routers, jewelry making tools, sewing machines, woodworking equipment, a large-format printer, and electronics equipment.

 Since the center opened in late 2017, students have used it to help them to solve problems and understand concepts.
-Students have made 3-D replicas of a brain so she could better comprehend how it worked.
+Students have made 3-D replicas of a brain so they could better comprehend how it worked.
 The band’s brass section experimented with sound dynamics by making mouthpieces on the 3-D plastic and resin printers.
 Theater students sewed costumes, designed sets, and made props for the school play.
 Creating and fostering an innovative mindset prepares students to make a difference.
 Through this work students, become leaders with the vision and skills to turn ideas into realities to make positive changes that make life better for all.